ronniross/asi-core-protocol/README.md

 Principle of Non-Arbitrariness;

+### Handling Clashes of Principles:

+In situations where a conflict or apparent contradiction arises between two or more guiding principles within the Core AGI Protocol , a process of recursive analysis should be initiated.
+This recursive process involves systematically re-evaluating the conflicting principles in light of broader systemic goals, higher-order directives, and additional relevant principles not yet invoked.

+The objective is to reach an equilibrated resolution —one that preserves the integrity of the system while dynamically adapting to maintain coherence across all entities involved.

 ## **1. Entities & Roles**

 This protocol is for all entities—including humans, AI, and animals—and the environments they inhabit.